catsbyy/catsbyy/README.md

 🌱 I’m currently learning and trying to progress in React, Node.js.

-⚡ Fun fact: I enjoy playing chess and doing sports, especially ice skating and working out in a gym
+♟️🏋️⛸️ I enjoy playing chess and doing sports, especially ice skating and working out in a gym

 ### Languages and Tools: